Camera-based 3D Semantic Scene Completion with Sparse Guidance Network

 \section{Introduction}

-3D scene understanding constitutes the bedrock of autonomous driving systems.
-By precisely perceiving the occupancy and semantics of their surroundings, autonomous vehicles can make informed decisions and navigate safely.
+\IEEEPARstart{I}{n} recent years, there has been significant attention and rapid progress in 3D scene understanding, which constitutes the bedrock of autonomous driving systems and robotics.
+By precisely perceiving the occupancy and semantics of their surroundings, autonomous vehicles, and robotics can make informed decisions and navigate safely.
 To this end, Semantic Scene Completion (SSC) has been introduced to predict the semantic occupancy of each voxel of the entire 3D scene from limited observation.
+SSC helps create a more comprehensive representation of the environment, which includes filling in the gaps or missing information in the sensor data.
+This can be essential for agents to identify obstacles, understand the road layout, and make safe decisions.
 However, accurately estimating the semantics and geometry of the real world from partial observations is challenging due to the complexities presented by real-world scenarios.

 SSC has attracted extensive studies due to its application prospects for downstream tasks such as mapping and planning.
 When working with outdoor driving scenes, LiDAR has emerged as a popular input modality for many existing methods \cite{roldao2020lmscnet, cheng2021s3cnet, rist2021semantic, yan2021sparse, xia2023scpnet, li2023lode} to capture 3D information of surroundings, but it suffers from high-cost sensors.
 Recently, there has been a shift towards camera-based SSC solutions.
 As the pioneer, MonoScene \cite{cao2022monoscene} proposed the first framework for monocular 3D SSC, utilizing mapping projection to lift RGB images to 3D volumes processed with the 3D UNet.
-Afterward, many camera-based methods such as OccDepth \cite{miao2023occdepth}, SurroundOcc \cite{wei2023surroundocc}, and OccFormer \cite{zhang2023occformer} are developed with a similar pipeline consisting of the image backbone, view transformer, and 3D model, as illustrated in Fig.\ref{fig:intro} (a).
-However, they rely on sophisticated and heavy 3D models to directly process the lifted 3D features that are not discriminative enough for clear segmentation boundaries.
+Afterward, many camera-based methods such as OccDepth \cite{miao2023occdepth}, SurroundOcc \cite{wei2023surroundocc}, and OccFormer \cite{zhang2023occformer} are developed with a similar pipeline consisting of the image backbone, view transformer, and 3D model, as illustrated in Figure \ref{fig:intro} (a).
+However, they rely on sophisticated and heavy 3D models to process the lifted 3D features directly, which are not discriminative enough for clear segmentation boundaries.
 We explain that the lifted 3D features by 3D-2D mapping projection \cite{cao2022monoscene} contain many ambiguities due to the assumption of the uniform depth distribution and 2D-3D methods such as LSS \cite{philion2020lift} only utilize coarse surface information from depth distribution estimation.